 Another great feature of our systems is that they are able to be viewed remotely.
 This means that even if you go on a family vacation for a week, you can still monitor your workplace from afar via your Android or iOS device.
 If you have a laptop on hand, you can even pull up the footage on that.
-Anywhere you have an internet connection, you have access to your video footage.
+Anywhere you have an Internet connection, you have access to your video footage.

-Finally, one concern that many of our clients have is that they already have a system in place and don’t want to spend thousands of dollars completely replacing that system—they just want to update it.
+Finally, one concern that many of our clients have is that they already have a security camera system in place and don’t want to spend thousands of dollars completely replacing that system—they just want to update it.

-If you own a business in the Hartford, CT area, or if you just live and work in the area, you’ve probably seen our cameras before.
+If you own a business or manage property in Connecticut, you’ve probably seen our cameras before.
 Our mission is to protect the people of our community by bringing them the most advanced surveillance technology available.

 If you’re interested in learning more about how you can protect your business, your home, or both, fill out the form below for a free site survey and installation quote.
 We offer professional security camera installation services throughout Connecticut at affordable prices.